 Through the years, Rutter’s interest in house design grew to include good stewardship of resources.
 She taught herself about sustainable architecture, environmentally-responsible construction, and alternate ways of providing energy and water.

-When considering building the tiny house, “I thought, this is a perfect opportunity for me to put all of the pieces together that I have been interested in,” she says In the April 2017 podcast episode of Get Your Spirit in Shape.
+When considering building the tiny house, “I thought, this is a perfect opportunity for me to put all of the pieces together that I have been interested in,”she says in an April 2017 podcast episode of Get Your Spirit in Shape.

 Building on a budget and wanting to minimize waste, Rutter often made use of leftover material from other projects.